How To Recharge Your Mind For Increased Productivity

 And of course, me being me, I had to test this on my team.
 How?

-By telling everyone one Monday that I had started to do breathing exercises and meditation.
-Many of them asked me how it was and I gave them all the information I had collected and now I can proudly say that we have become more mindful towards ourselves, the tasks at hand and each other.
-Which makes us a super-duper happy and productive team of people who never regret recharging our batteries.
+By telling everyone on Monday that I had started to do breathing exercises and meditation.
+Many of them asked me how it was and I gave them all the information I had collected.
+Now I can proudly say that we have become more mindful of ourselves, the tasks at hand, and each other.
+This makes us a super-duper happy and productive team who never regrets recharging ourselves.

 Ever so often I still have to remind myself I am just human, I need my own “recharge” time.
 For me, it is going to the park and reading a book or staying at home and binge-watching Netflix series all weekend long.
 For you, it might be that hobby you haven’t picked up for years in fear of feeling guilty afterward.

 Find what works for you, even if it is the oh-so-scary “doing nothing”, do it proudly and later on share your story with others.
 The more we will talk about the importance of recharging, the bigger the possibility of the world becoming a happier, more balanced place.